Just an opinionated, intellectual featherweight, phonetically incorrect, nobody.

 Here's a reminder of what I advised back in January and February:

-PPP led government failed to act in a reasonable and competent manner, this current Democrat led government is doing the same.
+"Just like the PPP led government failed to act in a reasonable and competent manner, this current Democrat led government is doing the same.

 Abhisit appears reasonable with his smooth talking, but it's actions that count in the long run.